muttleydosomething/Hide-Private-Content/README.md

-# Hide-Private-Content
+# Hide-Private-Content Wordpress Plugin.
-A super small, super fast way to hide all posts and pages marked as 'private' unless the user is logged in (even works with WooCommerce pages)
+* Free (no upgrade to Pro rubbish ad banners or monthly payments costing infinite $)
+* Works with Wordpress Multi-Site
+* Even works with WooCommerce shop pages

+Usage:
+Simply activate the plugin and any posts or pages marked as 'private' in the Quick Edit menu will be hidden from site including all posts, pages and menus unless the user is logged in.
+If the URL is visited directly the user will simply be redirected to the Home Page.

+Regards,
+Simon Nicol